Order of Timor-Leste

-The Order of Timor-Leste (Ordem de Timor-Leste) is the highest honour currently awarded by East Timor.
-Established in 2009, the order was created after the original honours granted by East Timor.
-It is of a more general and broader nature than the original orders related to East Timor's independence.
-The order recognises the contributions of East Timorese and foreign nationals who have made a significant contribution to East Timor, the Timorese or Mankind in general.
+The Order of Timor-Leste (Ordem de Timor-Leste) is the highest honour currently awarded by Timor-Leste.
+Established in 2009, the order was created after the original honours granted by Timor-Leste.
+It is of a more general and broader nature than the original orders related to Timor-Leste's independence.
+The order recognises the contributions of East Timorese and foreign nationals who have made a significant contribution to Timor-Leste, the Timorese or Mankind in general.

 Criteria and award procedure

-The Order of Timor-Leste is awarded to recognise and thank those individuals who have made a significant contribution for the benefit of East Timor, the Timorese, or Mankind.
+The Order of Timor-Leste is awarded to recognise and thank those individuals who have made a significant contribution for the benefit of Timor-Leste, the Timorese, or Mankind.
 This general criteria recognises such acts as: